Quixoty/quixoty-test4.github.io/_posts/2020-08-16-mixed native hedges (part 4).md

 <p style="text-align: justify;">

 Likewise - allowing a narrow grass strip to grow adjacent to the bottom of the hedge (between 0.5-1m wide) can also help protect the base from strimming or grass cutting.
-This transition from hedge to tall grass to short grass could be considered an 'ecotone' (a gradual transition between different habitats) - these edge habitats are particularly good at providing for species with very specific habitat requirements, and are very good for biodiversity.
+This transition from hedge to tall grass to short grass can be considered an 'ecotone' (a gradual transition between different habitats) - these edge habitats are particularly good at providing for species with very specific habitat requirements, and are especially good for biodiversity.

 <figure class="half">
     <a href="/assets/images/grassstrip1.JPG"><img src="/assets/images/grassstrip1.JPG"></a>